mcu-tools/mcuboot/docs/design.md

 ## [IMAGE TRAILERS](#image-trailers)

-At startup, the boot loader determines the boot swap type by inspecting the image trailers.
+At startup, the bootloader determines the boot swap type by inspecting the image trailers.
 When using the term "image trailers" what is meant is the aggregate information provided by both image slot's trailers.